Note: Some links go to my Glossary of Art Terms for specific definitions

 Fonseca has said that the work of painting is to ultimately understand ourselves - not just our surface personalities, but as complex human beings - to pare away what isn't essential, over time.
 It isn't just about producing good work - it is about understanding forms, of which humans are one; painting is a path toward awareness of self and of life.
 He also doesn't see success in worldly terms, but in the aesthetic success of his work.
 He measures this success in how well his art will speak for itself - to stand alone, like a Bach concerto.

+Visit Caio Fonseca's website, www.caiofonseca.com for more information and images.
+A list of Fonseca's exhibitions can be found here, and books and films on his art are listed here.
 Though hard to describe in words, this visual device of creating movement within forms that is blocked at the forms' edges is used widely today both in commercial and fine art.
 The impression created is of a window, where we see activity that appears to continue beyond the window's edges.
-If you have used the type mask (down the page) technique in Photoshop, which can create forms (including text) that have a different image inside than their surrounding space, you will be familiar with this contemporary visual concept.
+If you have used the type mask (down the page) technique in Photoshop, which can create forms (including text) that have a different image inside than their surrounding space, you will be familiar with this contemporary design device.